mmulcahy222/nimli/README.md

 In 2013, I got my Magento Certification and I have 2 years of work experience in Magento.
 I do not even bother with PHP or Magento anymore, and it was what I did in my past life.
 It was my very first work experience and it was a time I was knee deep in software engineering day-in and day-out.
 Looking over some of my past code, I cringe at what I put, but from my past experiences I have prospered.
 Now that I picked up Python in 2016, it has made me a true Software Developer and PHP isn't really the neatest language for design patterns & abstract object-oriented proramming.

-I made this e-commerce store for the company Nimli in 2011.
+I made this e-commerce store for the company Nimli.
 Since they changed their site (or went out of business), I saved the store I did for them for my own purposes, and I made the whole front-end AND back-end for them.
 I made an fully functioning entire e-commerce store in my earliest days as a professional developer.

 Anything under "app" is customized code that overridden the default features in the "app/code/core" directory